 International Institute for Management and Development (IMD), a leading business school with campuses in Switzerland and Singapore, released their 2015 World Competitiveness Ranking.

-Thai competitiveness dropped one spot in the rankings from 29th to 30th – the same spot it held back in 2012, and faced the third year of continuous decline since 2013 when the country was ranked 27th.
+Thai competitiveness dropped one spot in the rankings from 29th to 30th – the same spot it held back in 2012.
+They faced the third year of continuous decline since 2013 when the country was ranked 27th.

 Recommendations from the IMD, however, place more emphasis on Thailand’s long-term challenges.
-The country was urged to promote innovative, high-value added industries to sustain growth over a longer period of time.
+They also said the country should promote innovative, high-value industries to sustain growth over a longer period.

 Thai Competitiveness Better in Some Ways than Others

 Thailand’s best ranking is in the employment category.
 The nation benefits from one of the world’s lowest unemployment rates at just 0.54% at the end of 2014, comparing regionally with 7.6% in the Philippines and Malaysia’s 3.2%.